ConsenSysMesh/fae-demo/README.md

 TODOs

 ***
+- Use the State Monad to hold game state so that we can
 - Use a map as data structure for players in poker games
+- remove usage of FromJust from canBet, canRaise, canCall etc instead use find and throw player not at table err if Nothing

 **
 - Lensify use of maps